Sabbatical Leave and Sabbatical Assistance Grant

-Application Process: Sabbaticals are not awarded competitively; however, the applicant must justify the leave time with a convincing plan for personal professional development.
-Applicants are strongly encouraged to begin planning their sabbaticals a year or more prior to the expected application date.
+Application Process: Applicants are strongly encouraged to begin planning their sabbaticals a year or more prior to the expected application date.
 The application form must be filled out completely with all requested information provided, including a copy of the final report from the previous sabbatical leave and a current CV in the required format.
-Applicants should carefully read all guidelines for preparation of the sabbatical narrative and address each of the required criteria in the guidelines.
+Applicants should carefully read all instructions for preparation of the sabbatical narrative and address each of the required criteria in the instructions.

 Applications should be emailed as one Word or PDF document to the Faculty Development Center (email@example.com) in the Center for Faculty Development office.
 A copy of the application should be given to the department Chair who must email the Sabbatical Recommendation Form for the application to the Faculty Development Center (firstname.lastname@example.org) by October 8.
 If the applicant is the department Chair, the recommendation form should be filled out and forwarded to the Center by the Dean.
 The applicant must fill out the top portion of the Chair/Dean Recommendation Form document and send it to the Chair/Dean for completion and submission to the Faculty Development Center.

-Selection Criteria: Applications must be written in jargon-free language for a non-technical reviewer.
+Selection Criteria: Proposals should be written in a way that minimizes disciplinary jargon as much as possible (if necessary to include, provide definitions) and is understandable for a non-technical reviewer.
 Criteria by which proposals will be evaluated include, but are not limited to: